bitsaa-pnw/bits-unplugged/README.md

-# Contact Hub
+# Contact Hub - An app for sharing contacts in email

 Contact Hub is a web application designed to display contact information, allow users to favorite contacts, and save contact details as vCards.

+It enables contact sharing during events and provide guests with an editable contact link.
+So, if your guests have not provided information before the event, they can update their details on the fly.

 It features a modern, responsive design using Tailwind CSS and integrates QR code scanning functionality for easy contact loading.

 ## Motivation